-The Entegrus current ratio remained relatively steady at 1.34 in 2018.
+The Entegrus current ratio was 1.41 in 2019.
 Entegrus goal is to maintain a Liquidity Ratio of more than 1.00.
-As noted above, this means that the entity has resources available in the short term to meet its short-term financial obligations.
+As noted above, this means that the organization has resources available in the short term to meet its short-term financial obligations.